• Home

 Other creative sources to find home decor fabrics

-Besides the above three ways to source pretty home decor fabrics, There’s a few other creative ways to find fabrics:
+Besides the above three ways to source pretty home decor fabrics, There’s a few other creative ways to find fabrics for your custom made pillows:

 • Fabric Placemats: I have seen some really cute fabric placemat at Target that I am going to convert one into a lumbar pillow!